 Events that include 'licensable activities', such as the sale of alcohol and regulated entertainment (such as live music) need to be covered by a Premises Licence.
 Small events can be covered by a Temporary Event Notice (TEN).
-The council can request conditions to be attached to any licence, and these could address any of the four licensing objectives; prevention of crime and disorder, public safety, prevention of public nuisance and protection of children from harm.
+The Council can request conditions to be attached to any licence, and these could address any of the four licensing objectives; prevention of crime and disorder, public safety, prevention of public nuisance and protection of children from harm.

 Croydon Council can grant licenses for 'regulated' entertainment' for certain areas of publicly accessible streets and open spaces, which means that these areas are treated as premises, or 'venues' for licensing purposes.
-Events in these areas will be expected to be run under the conditions of the Premises Licence for these areas and an additional TEN will not be issued.
+Events in these areas will be expected to be run under the conditions of the Premises Licence or a Temporary Event Notice.